Before you leave

 Newcastle Airport at Williamtown is around 40 minutes drive from our Callaghan campus and from Newcastle's city centre, where our Newcastle Business School is located.

-UON Global offers a free pickup service to newly arrived international students landing at Newcastle Airport.
-This service is provided by our third party booking agent Newcastle Airport Information Services.
+UON Global offers a free pickup service to new international students landing at Newcastle Airport.
+This service is provided by our third party booking agent Waratah Hire Cars.
 Access the booking form here.
+Please ensure you tick the 'Other' box and provide your Student Number (located in your Letter of Offer) in the 'Additional Comments' box.

 Customs and quarantine